Analysis of Knowledge Transfer in Kernel Regime: Main Results on Dynamics

-The above two results have a number of implications on the distillation process.
-First, note that the case $\lambda=0$ reproduces the results in \cite{}: The final value simply becomes $\by$ while the poles will become the singular values of the matrix $\bH=\suml_k\frac{a_k^2}{m}\bH_k$.
-The other extreme case of $\lambda=\infty$ corresponds pure distillation, where the effect of the first term in \eqref{eq:KT_main} becomes negligible and hence the optimization boils down to individually training each hidden unit by $\phi_k$.
+{\bf Extreme Cases:} First, note that the case $\lambda=0$ reproduces the results in \cite{du2018gradient}: The final value simply becomes $\by$ while the poles will become the singular values of the matrix $\bH=\suml_k\frac{a_k^2}{m}\bH_k$.
+The other extreme case of $\lambda=\infty$ corresponds to pure transfer from the teacher, where the effect of the first term in \eqref{eq:KT_main} becomes negligible and hence the optimization boils down to individually training each hidden unit by $\phi_k$.
 One may then expect the solution of this case to be $f_k=\phi_k$.
 However, the conditions of the above theorems become difficult to verify, but we shortly present experiments that numerically investigate the corresponding dynamics.